In Ashtabula, Ohio, Young People Fight For The County's Political Future

 The state went for President Trump in 2016, and Ashtabula County is one reason why.

-A Rust Belt county that was once home to a booming coal port, voters here supported Democrats in every presidential election from 1988 to 2012.
-But President Trump carried 57 percent of the vote there four years ago.
+A Rust Belt county that was once home to a booming coal port, Ashtabula voters supported Democrats in every presidential election from 1988 to 2012.
+But Trump carried 57% of the vote there four years ago.

 The electorate in this county may be older than the rest of Ohio, but a new crop of political leaders on both sides of the aisle hopes a younger generation will help decide the 2020 presidential election — and Ashtabula's future.

-'A lot of people just want change so much'
+"A lot of people just want change so much"

-Long-time residents of Ashtabula have seen the county change a lot in recent decades.
+Longtime residents of Ashtabula have seen the county change a lot in recent decades.
 Christine Seuffert, 70, says she has even experienced a change in her community since Trump won, especially "in the way that people treat each other.
 The things that they say out loud that they perhaps were always thinking.
 Maybe it's good to know where people stand."

-For the last 10 years, Seuffert has met up with a group of friends on many weekday mornings for coffee at the Harbor Perk Coffeehouse in downtown Ashtabula.
+For the past 10 years, Seuffert has met up with a group of friends on many weekday mornings for coffee at the Harbor Perk coffee shop in Ashtabula.

 Seuffert and her friends have a lot in common but don't all agree on who to support for president.
-She and Donna Rulla, 74, a retired nurse, both grew up in union families and identified as "John F. Kennedy Democrats."
+She and Donna Rullo, 74, a retired nurse, both grew up in union families and identified as "John F. Kennedy Democrats."
 But as the coal business declined in Ashtabula, so did unions that backed Democrats.

-While Seuffert remains a Democrat, Rulla voted for Trump in 2016, and plans to do so again in 2020.
+While Seuffert remains a Democrat, Rullo voted for Trump in 2016 and plans to do so again in 2020.

-"Whenever Trump talked about getting rid of the alligators in the swamp, that's what sold me," Rulla says.
+"Whenever Trump talked about getting rid of the alligators in the swamp, that's what sold me," Rullo says.
 She acknowledges Trump has his flaws: "Trump's a jackass most of the time.
 I can see why people don't like it.
 Doesn't mean he can't do the job."

 For Seuffert, Hillary Clinton's loss in Ashtabula County was something of a self-inflicted wound.

-Note: A previous version of this story misspelled Donna Rullo's last name as Rulla.